YakinRubaiat/Tensorflow-for-poets-in-windows/README.md

 TensorFlow for Poets Codelab: https://goo.gl/QTwZ3v

-First You have to create a folder in C drive:
+Create a folder name tf_file in C drive:

-GO to C:\ Users \ (your pc name)
+my tf_file location : C:\Users\Flying_.....\tf_files

-Then create a folder name tf_file.
+In you want to create a classifier that can classify 6 type flower or someting, Put 6 differnt item image in 6 different folder and give name by item name.

-In you want to create a classifier that can classify 6 type flower or someting, Put 6 item image in 6 different folder name by item name.
+C:\Users\Flying_Dutchman\tf_files\fruit_photos

 In my fruit_photos folder contain :